-Prerequisites: PS-101.
-Credit will not be granted for

-An introduction to the biological basis of behavior.
+Prerequisites: PS-101 with a C- or above.
+Credit will not be granted for both PS 230 and PS 380 An introduction to the biological basis of behavior.
 Fall and Spring and every year.
 3 Credits

 PS-250 Social Psychology